Canada

 Lodging in La Mauricie

-All the campgrounds feature an amphitheater along with a bathhouse with showers and toilets.
-Each campsite features a picnic table, a fireplace and a tent pad.
+Find 500 campsites across La Mauricie National Park for your getaway.
+The majority of the campsites are open seasonally from mid-May to mid-October.
+All the campgrounds feature an amphitheater and a bathhouse with showers and toilets.
+Each campsite also features a picnic table, a fireplace and a tent pad.

 Rivière à la Pêche Campground